$500 – $3,000

 About the Chihuahua

 The Chihuahua is a tiny dog with a huge personality.
-As a national symbol of Mexico, these alert and amusing “purse dogs” stand among the oldest breeds of the Americas, with lineage going back to the ancient kingdoms of pre-Columbian times.
+As a national symbol of Mexico, it got it’s name from the state of Chihuahua in Mexico .
+These alert and amusing “purse dogs” stand among the oldest breeds of the Americas.

-Chihuahuas can have long or short coats.
+Chihuahuas can have long or short coats, which some people mistake for a different breed but they are the same and have the same genetics.
+However if you have a short haired Chihuahua, they won’t grow all their fur to become a long haired.
 For long coat Chihuahuas, their exteriors are soft to the touch, with fur being generally flat or slightly wavy.
 It has feathering on its ears, feet and legs, and long, full tails.

 Top health issues